alextim/vite-plugin-simple-json-server/packages/vite-plugin-simple-json-server/README.md

 Then, restart the dev server.

 This configuration assumes that all json files are in the `mock` folder under Vite root.

+To work correctly, the plugin requires Node version 15.7.0 or higher.

 ## Usage